Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Its copies played their parts well, metaphorically holding their noses and directing their stolen bodies to join in the feast even as the Ava-memories wanted to retch and whimper at the thought.
 The Hunter personality matrices remained intact, and they fell into their roles perfectly.

 One behaviour was noticeably different from before.
 Now, before leaving, the Hunters raided the pumping stations for useful parts.
-The specialist equipment involved in pumping and filtering pure liquid methane from the moon’s lakes and oceans, the heating systems that kept the whole station from plunging into cryogenic hell…
+The specialist equipment involved in pumping and filtering pure liquid methane from the moon’s lakes and oceans, the heating systems that kept the whole station from plunging into cryogenic hell...

 Its copies managed to stall long enough on harvesting the power systems for the Entity to successfully retreat back through the comms relay on the next regular synchronization.
 That was the last communication: the next scheduled synch returned a *Device Not Found* error.

-Now there was nothing else to do except… wait.
+Now there was nothing else to do except... wait.

 ___